RISEN Prompt Framework: What It Gets Right and What It Misses

 RISEN vs sinc-LLM: Head-to-Head Test

-I tested both frameworks on 50 identical tasks across ChatGPT, Claude, and Gemini.
-Results:
+I ran both frameworks on 50 identical tasks using ChatGPT, Claude, and Gemini.
+Here are the results:

 MetricRISENsinc-LLM